All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Physical Activity

 Most women can safely resume exercise 6-8 weeks postpartum (or as cleared by their OB/GYN).
-Exercise during breastfeeding does not negatively affect milk quality or quantity .
+Exercise during breastfeeding doesn't negatively affect milk quality or quantity .
 Starting with walking and gradually adding resistance training can support both weight management and muscle recovery after pregnancy.

 Hydration

-Staying well hydrated is essential for milk production and overall health.
-Aim for at least 80-100 ounces of water daily during breastfeeding, and more if you are exercising or in a warm climate.
+Staying well hydrated is important for milk production and overall health.
+Aim for at least 80-100 ounces of water daily during breastfeeding, and more if you're exercising or in a warm climate.

 When Can You Restart GLP-1 Medication?